 v. why the project will require the time period requested.

 e.
 A letter from the appropriate FEBS Constituent Society confirming that the applicant is a member and indicating the date upon which the applicant joined the Society.All the documents should be sent electronically, preferably as a single pdf file (excepting the reference letter, which should be sent separately by the scientist writing it).
-In addition, the original signed application form and the letter of acceptance should be sent in paper.
+In addition, the original signed application form and the host acceptance form should be sent in paper form by post.
 Should difficulties arise in sending the documents electronically, the entire application can be sent in paper form.

 f.
 An estimate of the cost of travel, in EUR, provided by a travel agent, between the place of residence and the host laboratory.